Mtl-lets-learn-AI/2017_11_01_RNN/README.md

 ## Note

-The code has been updated to be used with tensorflow >= 1.0 and can both work with Python2 and Python3 (although we strongly recommend to use Python3).
+The code has been updated to be used with tensorflow >= 1.0 and can both work with Python2 (not tested) and Python3 (although we strongly recommend to use Python3).

 ## Credits